What To Do When Your Spouse Tells You They Want A Divorce

 In some divorces, problems are obvious and stem from long standing disputes between the spouses.
 In other situations, the decision to get a divorce comes as a shock to one of the partners, leaving them reeling and wondering where things went wrong.

 If you have been blindsided by your spouse insisting on a separation or requesting a divorce, it is important to speak with an experienced divorce attorney regarding your rights.
-In addition to the legal considerations you need to be aware of, it important accept that divorce is a process, and one you do not have to go through alone.
+In addition to the legal considerations you need to be aware of, it is important to accept that divorce is a process, and one you do not have to go through alone.

 Under Florida’s divorce statutes, there are four main issues that will need to be resolved before your divorce can be granted: